Blockchain-Mexico/ART-Museum/README.md

 Instafest NFT

-Click bait of denver
+Clickbait of denver

 Better models than cringe it out

-Discord channel engements
+Discord channel engagements

-Tokens engements
+Tokens engagements

 Implement the SDK and create your own sdks.

 # Feautures

-[] Governances
+[] Governance's
 [] UI-UX Research
 [] AI
 [] Stream
-[] Crosschains
+[] Cross chains
 [] Zks
 [] Donations
-[] Conect with worldcoin and lens for better
+[] Connect with world coin and lens for better
-[] Conect with FANG
+[] Connect with FANG
 []